andykamp/longchain-ai-chat/README.md

 Remember to update your environment variables (`KV_URL`, `KV_REST_API_URL`, `KV_REST_API_TOKEN`, `KV_REST_API_READ_ONLY_TOKEN`) in the `.env` file with the appropriate credentials provided during the KV database setup.

+## Register a oauth application
+- vercel --prod to deploy to the url

 ## Running locally